suki-sahota/Token_Bucket_Filter/README.md

 # Token_Bucket_Filter
 The Linux kernel's network stack provides advanced network traffic controls.
 This repository attempts to emulate a classless qdisc (token bucket filter) to "shape" network traffic using multithreading in C. Four threads will be used during the program's execution.
-One thread will be for the packet arrival, one for the thread arrival, and one for each of the two servers being emulated.
+One thread will be for the packet arrival, one for the token arrival, and one for each of the two servers being emulated.
 The program can run in one of two modes: deterministic or trace-driven.
 This project is intended for a Linux or macOS environment.

 ## To compile code
 make qdisc